Kastobi/ci_ms2_aggregator/README.md

 - for everything styling related

 ##### [Bootstrap](https://getbootstrap.com/)
-- for responsive layout and modal
+- for the responsive layout and modal

 ##### [FontAwesome](https://fontawesome.com/)
 - for link symbols